-We use computer models to simulate the evolution of the interior and the surface of real and hypothetical planets around other stars.
-Our goal is to work out what sorts of initial characteristics are most likely to contribute to making a planet habitable in the long run.
+We use computational and theoretical models to simulate the evolution of the interior and the surface of real and hypothetical planets around other stars.
+Our goal is to determine the characteristics that are most likely to contribute to making a planet habitable in the long run.
 Observations in our own Solar System show us that water and other essential materials are continuously consumed via weathering (and other processes: e.g., subduction, sediment burial) and must be replenished from the planet’s interior via volcanic activity to maintain a biosphere.
 The surface models we are developing will be used to predict how gases and other materials will be trapped through weathering and biological processes over time.
 Our interior models are designed to predict tidal effects, heat flow, and how much and what sort of materials will come to a planet’s surface through resurfacing and volcanic activity throughout its history.

 PROJECT INVESTIGATORS:Edward Bolton

 Project InvestigatorPeter Driscoll